Policies & Procedures

 A credit hour is an amount of work represented in intended learning outcomes and verified by evidence of student achievement that reasonably approximates: (1) one hour (50 minutes) of classroom for faculty instruction and a minimum of two hours of out-of-class student work each week for approximately fifteen weeks for one semester of credit, or the equivalent amount of work over a different amount of time; or (2) at least an equivalent amount of work as required in paragraph (1) of this definition for other activities as established by the institution, including laboratory work, internships, practica, and other academic work leading toward the award of credit hours.

-All classes Offered are 3 credits; the number of classes offered in any given semester will vary depending on anticipated enrollments.
+All classes offered are 3 credits; the number of classes offered in any given semester will vary depending on anticipated enrollments.
 A complete list of potential classes and their descriptions is available in the course catalog.

-Courses Taken Outside the M.A. in English Program
+Courses Taken Outside the English M.A.
+Program

-With approval of the Graduate Program Director, a total of two literature-based courses (classroom-based, and not online) taken outside the program may be counted toward the Master of Arts degree.
+With approval from the Graduate Program Director, a total of two literature-based courses (classroom-based, and not online) taken outside the program may be counted toward the Master of Arts degree.
 Only courses comparable in workload to St. Thomas courses in which the student receives a grade of "B" or better may be counted.
 These courses include the following:

-Students may take up to two independent study courses within the graduate English Program.
+Students may take up to two independent study courses within the graduate English Programs.
 Please note that most instructors will take on an independent study student only if they have had that student in a previous class.
 In addition, an independent study (GENG 698) does not fulfill a 600-level seminar requirement.
 The process begins by completing a Independent Study Proposal form along with a 500-word statement describing the nature of the research, the goals of the study, and a bibliography of the texts to be read.
 Both the instructor and the Graduate Program Director must approve the proposal for independent study before the student can be registered for the course by the Graduate Program Coordinator.
 Proposals are due by the end of the semester prior to the semester of study.